hoed/tripsynergy-hub/README.md

 **URL**: https://tripsynergy-hub.lovable.app

-THis project is open source code, so anyone modify any changes.
+THis project is open source code, anyone can modify this project code.
 I would be thank for anyone who participate for updating this code.

 **Use your preferred IDE**